 Students graduted International Baccalaureate studies with ENGLISH B Level HL at least grade 6 do not have to prove their English proficiency for B2 level.

-1) Statement of research interests (1-2 pages) [to be submitted to DreamApply]
+1) Statement of research interests (your background in this field, ideas for your MA thesis; 1-2 pages) [to be submitted to DreamApply]

 Specific requirements for Non-EU applicants: